Thoughts on Reading “Lord of the Flies” by William Golding

 I remembered bits and pieces of the characters and events from the first time I read this.
 As a kid, I considered the story confusing, dense, and…well, I think I bounced around to get the main scenes but didn’t actually read the whole thing (though I may have written a school report on it ;-).
 I decided to go back and read/listen to this book again last week.
 I’ve made frequent enough references to Lord of the Flies in conversations lately that I wanted to solidify my understanding beyond the mere gist of what I thought the story was about.

 Coming to this story with an adult perspective, I enjoy it immensely.
 The milieu descriptions are exceedingly dense, but the distillation of what I like to think of as the “natural man” (Mosiah 3: 19) is harrowing and insightfully executed.
 Golding explained in the reading of his story that part of his goal was to show the natural rise and fall of societies.
-Others have suggested this story describes the male psyche and social behavior in particular.
-It met my expectations on both fronts (though I can only comment on the male psyche as an outside observer with immense esteem for and curiosity about the mind, behaviors, and inclinations of the opposite sex from myself).
+Others have suggested this story describes the male psyche and social behavior in particular. ( I can only comment on the male psyche as an outside observer with immense esteem for and curiosity about the mind, behaviors, and inclinations of the opposite sex from myself).

 I felt this story gave persuasive and meaningful perspective to the concept of “savage” vs. “civilized.”
 Humans are not nice to each other.
 Boys are not nice to each other.
-(Girls aren’t nice to each other either, but it tends to manifest less in physical confrontations and more in subtler forms of manipulation).
+(Girls aren’t nice to each other either, for that matter).
 It’s natural to be impatient with someone or leave someone behind who may have physical or emotional challenges.
 That individual might weird us out (are they dangerous?), or they may not be able to contribute to the group the way others can and it becomes difficult to decide what’s fair.

 We’re attracted to health and beauty and repulsed by their opposites.